ontologyportal/SigmaUtils/README.md

 workspace=${javaapis.dir}/INSAFE

 \# The default installation space is: ~/workspace.
 However, it can be anywhere on\
-\# you system as long as you define the "workspace" key above.
+\# your system as long as you define the "workspace" key above.

 \# JavaMail properties\
 user=${your.email.user.name}\